The Glass Castle: Controversy

 The Glass Castle has also been the subject of public criticism, most notably in high school English classes.

 According to the American Library Association, The Glass Castle was the seventeenth most banned and challenged book in the United States 2010 and 2019 and the ninth most challenged book in 2012.
 The book has been challenged due to offensive language and being sexually explicit.

 In 2012, in Traverse City, Michigan, West Senior High School's 9th grade honors English class removed the book due to its "explicit language and references to child molestation, adolescent sexual exploits, and violence."
 It has since been returned to the curricula after the school board reconsideration committee voted to maintain the book.

 In 2017, the book was again challenged in Marshfield, Wisconsin, resulting in the National Coalition Against Censorship defending it, stating that discussing its themes including "poverty, hunger, bullying, assault, and alcoholism" will benefit the students.
 On March 1, 2017, the committee reviewing the case voted unanimously to recommend keeping the book in the sophomore English curriculum.

 Film adaptation

 Paramount bought the film rights to The Glass Castle, and in October 2015 announced that actress Brie Larson would play Jeannette Walls in the movie adaptation.
 In August 2014, it was announced that Destin Daniel Cretton was set to direct.
 Naomi Watts and Woody Harrelson were cast as Rose Mary and Rex Walls, respectively, with Gil Netter producing.
 Filming began May 20, 2016, in Welch, West Virginia.
 The film was released August 11, 2017, to mixed reviews praising the performances while noting the film's overall uneven tone.
-It holds a 51% rating on RottenTomatoes.com.
+It holds a 51% rating on Rotten Tomatoes.